attrams/educa/README.md

 - How to create fixtures in django.
 - How to create custom fields and Abstract Model classes.
+- How to use the html5sortable drag and drop api.

 ## Libraries used